 As a F-16 mechanic in the Air Force, Tom Burden consistently encountered the same annoyance.

-“I was tired of my tools slinging off the aircraft and not really having a place to set then,” he says.
+“I was tired of my tools slinging off the aircraft and not really having a place to set them,” he says.

 An endless loop of trips up and down the ladder to retrieve tools and Burden was ready to find a solution.
 He had the skills to design something, he was also studying mechanical engineering at the University of Toledo, but it was when he saw a non-slip mat on his mom’s car dashboard that kept her cell in place while driving that the lightbulb went off.